Chris35Wills/LFMapper/README.md

 ## Testing

 A suite of [nosetests](http://nose.readthedocs.io/en/latest/) compatible tests are available to ensure that the program compiles and works with ENVI (.bin and .hdr file pairs) and .jpg images, as well as tests for functions that are used throughout the program.
-These are available at [tests/tests.py](./tests/tests.py).
+These are available at [tests/tests.py](./tests/tests.py) and can be run from the top directory of the program by typing `nosetests`.

 ## Dependencies and other details